vilasinits/vilasinits.github.io/_posts/2024-09-15-solo-travelling-through-baltic-countries.md

 <h2>Embracing the Unexpected</h2>

 <p style="text-align: justify;">This journey was as much about self-discovery as it was about exploring new places.
 By choosing dormitories and free walking tours, I connected with fellow travelers and locals alike, sharing stories and learning about the world from a variety of perspectives.
-As an introverted perseon by default, this is a huge step, took all of my will power, and in the end was worth every bit of it!
+As an introverted person by default, this is a huge step, took all of my will power, and in the end was worth every bit of it!
 I never knew exactly what the next day would bring, and that was the beauty of it.</p>

 <p style="text-align: justify;">From the missed bus in Klaipeda to the chance encounters on walking tours, these moments of unpredictability became the highlights of the trip.
 Traveling without a fixed plan allowed me to embrace the spontaneous nature of the journey, and in doing so, I learned to trust the road, knowing it would lead me exactly where I needed to go.</p>